telliott99/MySwift/chapter3.rst

     Optional(1), Optional(4)
     >

-They can also test whether a value is included:
+There is a global function ``contains`` to test whether a value is included:

 .. sourcecode:: bash